-An important tool in assisting our Drought Management Group (DMG) in deciding whether to implement potential drought actions is the use of trigger levels, defined for key surface and groundwater sources.
-This section of our Draft Drought Plan presents the drought trigger levels and drought actions for each of our Water Resource Zones.
+An important tool in assisting the Drought Management Group (DMG) in deciding whether to implement potential drought actions is the use of trigger levels, defined for key surface and groundwater sources.
+This section of our Draft Drought Plan presents the drought indicators and drought action triggers for each of our Drought Management Areas.

-Drought trigger levels essentially split a resource, either reservoir storage or groundwater level, into sections, each section dictates what, if any, drought management actions are required.
-The drought trigger levels have been developed using modelling techniques and have been fully tested against historic and stochastic droughts.
+The triggers take account of our previous experience of droughts and also our recent assessment of drought vulnerability to different types of drought events using the UKWIR 'Drought vulnerability framework' (17/WR/02/12).
+The outputs of these assessments are shown in Appendix 1 of this Draft Drought Plan.

+In our Kielder Drought Management Area, the trigger for our drought actions is when reservoir storage in reservoirs falls below a series of reservoir storage control curves.
+In our Berwick Drought Management Area, the trigger is when groundwater levels fall below a series of groundwater level control curves.

-The same drought trigger levels used to implement drought actions are also used for the end of a drought event, i.e. drought actions are withdrawn once reservoir storage or groundwater levels rise above the trigger level.
-Worked examples are provided in Appendix 2.
-They demonstrate the implementation of these trigger levels against droughts used in our baseline planning assumptions for WRMP19, against plausible more extreme droughts using the results of our Drought Vulnerability Framework Assessment, as well as stochastic modelling.
+These triggers confirm when we need to take action at all stages during a drought.
+The same control curves are used for the end of a drought event, i.e. drought actions are withdrawn once reservoir storage or groundwater levels rise above the control curve.

+Worked examples have been produced (see Appendix 2) demonstrating the implementation of these trigger levels against droughts used in our baseline planning assumptions for WRMP19, and additionally against plausible more extreme droughts using the results of our

+Drought Vulnerability Framework Assessment and 1 in 500-year return period drought groundwater modelling.
 These examples show how we will introduce drought actions in a timely manner, allowing an appropriate lead-in time, for example when introducing water restrictions or applying for a drought permit or drought order.